skycoin/skycoin/docker/images/mainnet/README.md

   -p 6001:6000 -p 6421:6420 \
   --name skycoin-master-stable skycoin/skycoin -master
 ```

-Notice that the host's port must be changed since it can not have two services listen on the same port.
+Notice that the host's port must be changed since collisions of two services listening at the same port are not allowed by the low-level operating system socket libraries.